Who Is Uketsu?

 That night, Naomi Miura binds him in his sleeping bag and force-feeds him.

-Realizing what is happening and why, Iwata manages to fold a piece of paper and draw one last blind picture of the mountains against his restrained hands before she kills him.
-Naomi then murders Toyokawa, types a fabricated suicide note on a brand-new word processor to frame him for both deaths, and closes the police file for good.
+Iwata realizes what is happening and why.
+He folds a piece of paper and draws one last blind picture of the mountains against his restrained hands.
+Then she kills him.
+Naomi then murders Toyokawa.
+She types a fabricated suicide note on a brand-new word processor to frame him for both deaths, and closes the police file for good.

 Literary Analysis

 This is the chapter where the novel changes genre mid-stride.
 The domestic thriller disappears and a hardboiled forensic procedural takes over.
-The shift is jarring in the best way: the stakes recalibrate completely.
-What began as an internet mystery about a defunct blog is now a story about a nineteen-year-old trying to solve a three-year-old mountain murder and getting killed for coming too close.
+The shift is jarring in the best way, because the stakes recalibrate completely.
+This began as an internet mystery about a defunct blog.
+It is now a story about a nineteen-year-old who tries to solve a three-year-old mountain murder and dies for coming too close.

-Uketsu subverts the alibi-trick trope in a way that recontextualizes every element of the crime scene that seemed emotionally charged.
+Uketsu subverts the alibi-trick trope.
+Every element of the crime scene that seemed emotionally charged now reads differently.
 The 200-plus blows with a rock are not violence born from hatred.
-They are a technical requirement.
-They exist to prevent the pathologist from using body temperature or rigor mortis to triangulate time of death, forcing him to rely entirely on the one piece of forensic evidence the killer controlled: the bento.
+They are a technical requirement, and they stop the pathologist from using body temperature or rigor mortis to triangulate time of death.
+That leaves one piece of forensic evidence, and the killer controlled it.
+The bento.

 Iwata's "dying message," the blind folded-receipt drawing, mirrors Yuki's compositional drawings from Chapter One.
 Again: art as the only available testimony when speech is impossible.
 The novel circles back to its own premise.